Man arrested in connection with anti-vax protest in Milton Keynes

 The protest took place last Wednesday

-Police has made an arrest in connection with the 'freedom' anti vaccine protest in Milton Keynes last week.
+Police have made an arrest in connection with the 'freedom' anti vaccine protest in Milton Keynes last week.

 A 58-year-old man from Brackley was arrested on suspicion of criminal damage, violent disorder and assaulting an emergency worker.